Helco/PLocalSim/readme.txt

 ## Non-implemented features

 There are some things that are not implemented yet:

-* Dictionary - Because this seems to be used only for mobile phone communication
-* AppMessage - Because this is hard to implement into a simulator, I would like to ask you, how this should be implemented
-* AppSync
 * MenuLayer
 * SimpleMenuLayer
 * NumberWindow
 * Accelerosensor (accel_tap_* is supported)
-* JavaScript API

 Except from these,  all other features should be implemented